dianfu/pyflink-faq/README.md

 ```

 This reason to this issue is usually that the actual result value of a Python user-defined function isn't consistent with the declared result type of the Python user-defined function.

+## Q3: Types.BIG_INT() VS Types.LONG()

+It should be noted that Types.BIG_INT() represents type information for the Java BigInteger, while Types.LONG() represents type information for long integer.
+There are several users are using Types.BIG_INT() for long integer by mistake.